In this article, I will compare some of the most popular intermittent fasting methods and explain if they are better than 16/8.

 OMAD is better than TMAD because eating just one meal a day allows for more significant caloric restrictions, comparing to two meals a day.
 Eating just one meal can lead to better insulin sensitivity, better fat metabolism, and an extended period of the fasted state.

-So think of it as a process where you need to build up your hunger tolerance first before you can stay 24-hours without the food on a daily basis.
+So think of it as a process where you need to build up your hunger tolerance first before you can stay 24 hours without food on a daily basis.

 What is TMAD fasting?